How Does Tinnitus Meditation Work?

 Examples of catastrophizing thoughts include:

-• “My tinnitus is only going to get worse, and there’s nothing I can do about it.”
+- “My tinnitus is only going to get worse.”

-• “I won’t be able to sleep, work, or function normally because of this.”
+- “I won’t be able to sleep, work, or function.”

-• “If I don’t fix this immediately, my mental health will completely collapse.”
+- “If I don’t fix this immediately, I'll completely collapse.”

 Recognizing these thought patterns is the first step toward breaking the cycle.
 Strategies like cognitive behavioral therapy (CBT), mindfulness, and attentional retraining can help shift these negative beliefs.
 CBT helps us recognize our cognitive distortions and tinnitus meditation helps us correct them.